NLnetLabs/incremental-deleg/draft-homburg-deleg.md

 3. The `_deleg` label does exist within the zone, but is a delegation.
    A NOERROR legacy referral response is returned with an NS RRset in the authority section.

-   The resolver MUST record that the zone does not have valid extensible delegations deployed for the duration indicated by the NS RRset's TTL value, adjusted to the resolver's TTL boundaries.
+   The resolver MUST record that the zone does not have valid IDELEG delegations deployed for the duration indicated by the NS RRset's TTL value, adjusted to the resolver's TTL boundaries.
-   For the period indicated by the NS RRset's TTL value, the zone is considered to **not** to have valid extensible delegations, and MUST NOT send any (additional) deleg queries.
+   For the period indicated by the NS RRset's TTL value, the zone is considered to **not** to have valid IDELEG delegations, and MUST NOT send any (additional) deleg queries.

 # Optimized implementation